StevenBlack/vocab/million-dollar-words.md

 ### nabob
-Made famous by Spiro Agnew's description of the press and liberals as "the nattering nabobs of negativ- ism," a nabob is actually a person of great wealth who has made a fortune in a faraway country, especially India.
+Made famous by Spiro Agnew's description of the press and liberals as "the nattering nabobs of negativism," a nabob is actually a person of great wealth who has made a fortune in a faraway country, especially India.
 It seems that the Vice President forfeited accurate English in favor of alliteration.

 ### nadir